luiinge/maven-java-starter/README.md

 ![GitHub Workflow Status (branch)](https://img.shields.io/github/workflow/status/luiinge/maven-java-starter/Test%20with%20Maven/master?style=plastic)

-This artifact is a simple `pom.xml` configuration file that eases the sometimes painful process of setting up the basic infrastructure for a new Java project.
+This artifact is a simple `pom.xml` configuration file that eases the sometimes painful process of setting up the basic infrastructure for a new Java project using Maven.

 Usage